Upgrading a tarball installation

 PHP and Apache 2.4 installation

-CentOS and RHEL do not have PHP 7 or PHP 8 and Apache 2.4 by default so you must upgrade your system before you can upgrade Swarm.
-This process is only required the first time you upgrade to PHP 7 or PHP 8.
-If you have already upgraded to PHP 7 or PHP 8 and Apache 2.4, see Configure Redis on the Swarm machine.
+RHEL does not have PHP 8 and Apache 2.4 by default so you must upgrade your system before you can upgrade Swarm.
+This process is only required the first time you upgrade to PHP 8.
+If you have already upgraded to PHP 8 and Apache 2.4, see Configure Redis on the Swarm machine.

 Carry out the following steps: